-In doing so and letting this idea of my perfectly “spun” life unravel, I stepped into a place of trust and realized that while life is messy, it is in those moments that God calls us to grow, to learn, and rise above.
+In doing so and letting this idea of my perfectly “spun” life unravel, I stepped into a place of trust and realized that while life is messy, it is in those moments that God calls us to grow, to learn, to heal, and to rise above.
 Life doesn’t always turn out the way you expect.
 And that’s okay.

 My entire life had to become undone so I could truly start living again.

 After returning, I focused on my business and loving my children.
 Little by little, life began to take shape.
 With each new challenge, we learned to find our silver lining, never allowing life or circumstances to keep us down for long.
-Sure, we stumble just like everyone else, but it’s what we do in those moments that propel us forward.

 I learned to accept that everything can change in an instant and to embrace the here and now.
 Change as life changes.
 Allow yourself to get unstuck from the idea of what you thought your life was supposed to look like.

 The time spent as a single mom brought some of the most amazing memories for the kids and I, even in the midst of a global pandemic and all the uncertainty.
 And while we were busy healing and living life, my husband was busy doing the same and focusing on the work he needed to do for himself.